sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

 2 : Parameters
 ++++++++++

-- Select or add parameters value you want to add.
+- Select the parameters of your interest

-- If we click on "back" or "next" button the selected value will remain as it is and can change if wanted to.
+- If we click on "BACK" or "NEXT" button the selected value will remain as it is and can change if wanted to.

   .. figure:: ../_assets/web-app/parameters-1.PNG
           :alt: web-app